 3. Start designing

-4. Complete configuration
+4. Complete the configuration

 - In Preferences/Shops, you can turn on your shop data and add your company name, address, telephone, and contact email address.

 - Lastly, in Configuration, you can turn on or off features like social networking buttons, the upper banner on each page, images on the homepage, lists of categories or products, logos for payment methods and security, etc.